-Rotokas is an East Papuan language spoken on the island of Bougainville, an island which is part of Papua New Guinea and which located to the east of New Guinea.
+Rotokas is a North Bougainville language spoken by about 4,000 people on the island of Bougainville, an island which is part of Papua New Guinea and which located to the east of New Guinea.
 There are three main dialects: Central Rotokas, Aita Rotokas and Pipipaia.
 Central Rotokas has one of the smallest inventories of phonemes in the world.
-About 4,000 people speak Rotokas.

 Vo tuariri rovoaia Pauto vuvuiua ora rasito pura-rovoreva.
 Vo osia rasito raga toureva, uva viapau oavu avuvai.
 Oire Pauto urauraaro tuepaepa aue ivaraia uukovi.
 Vara rutuia rupa toupaiva.
 Oa iava Pauto oisio puraroepa, Aviavia rorove.
 Oire aviavia rorova.